mstefferson/Courses_CourseraMachineLearning/README.md

 ## Week 7: Programming Exercise 6: Support Vector Machines

+Use SVM to classify data first using a linear kernal.
+You can do regularization with SVM using $C$ which is like $1/\lambda$.
+Next using the Gaussian Kernel, you can fit non-linear boundaries.
+For this, you have $\sigma$ and $C$ as inputs.

+Next, you do a spam classifier.
+You parse an email and turn the words in indicies of a vocabulary list.
+Your feature vector is zeros/ones of words that are in the vocabulary list.

 ## Week 8: Programming Exercise 7: K-means Clustering and Principal Component Analysis

 ## Week 9: Programming Exercise 8: Amonmaly Dection and Recommmender Systems